 SUST Correspondent, bdnews24.com

-Students had launched protests earlier this month for the removal of a provost who allegedly misbehaved with students.
-Though she was removed, students have continued their campaign to press for the resignation of VC Farid Uddin after police used batons, tear shells and stun grenades to break up a protest.
+Though the provost was eventually removed, students have continued their campaign to force Farid Uddin out after police had used batons, tear shells and stun grenades to break up a protest, injuring at least 50 people in the process.

-Police later charged 300 unnamed students in a case over the protesters’ clash with law enforcers.
-The students then launched the hunger strike to push for the removal of the VC and the dismissal of the case against protesters.
+Police charged 200-300 unnamed students in a case last week over the protesters’ clash with law enforcers.
+Later, the students launched the hunger strike to push for the removal of the VC and the dismissal of the case against protesters.